 Welcome to my little part of the interwebs!
 I’m a research scientist at Caltech and a member of the High Energy Astrophysics Group.
 My scientific interests are pretty varied within astrophysics (spanning supernova remnants, X-ray binaries, solar physics, prompt emission from supernovae, gamma-ray bursts, etc), though in graduate school I worked on Terrestrial Gamma-Ray Flashes (TGFs), which are high energy emission (think positron and electron beams) associated with electrical discharges in lightning.

-I am also a Principal Mission Scientist on NuSTAR (you can watch talk about NuSTAR via a virtual von Karman Talk at JPL).
+After launch, I became a Principal Mission Scientist for NuSTAR (you can watch me give a talk about NuSTAR via a virtual von Karman Talk at JPL from 2022.).
 Two main side quests on NuSTAR are the NuSTAR Stray Cats and NuSTAR SINGS (Search for INteresting Gamma-ray Signals) Projects, both of which leverage existing NuSTAR data to enhance the science return from the mission.

 On the hardware side, I’m the PI for an X-ray detector effort at Caltech which is developing next-generation hard X-ray detectors for use on future missions such as The High Energy Explorer.